impawstarlight/chromania/README.md

 ### Deployment
 ## Direct Deploy
-Clone the repo and open index.html to view in your browser or
+Clone the repo and open index.html to view in your browser

+#or
-Either Clone the repo and move it to your www/html folder or download as zip file and unzip it on an appropriate folder
+Clone the repo and move it to your www/html folder or download as zip file and unzip it on an appropriate folder

 ## Docker Deploy